viamrobotics/docs/docs/tutorials/scuttle-gamepad.md

 <img src="../img/scuttle-gamepad/pi-game-controller-panel.png" />

 At this point, you should be able to move the SCUTTLE.
-If you are in the specific mode that allows you to use the Joystick (#7), it will change the values in your robot config:
+If you are in the specific mode that allows you to use the Joystick (#7), it will change the values:

 ```bash
 "X